-About 40% of the city was built in the 1960s before environmental regulations such as the Clean Water Act were in place.
-The City is now subject to that Act and to State law that requires communities across the state to take steps to improve the quality of water that will eventually flow to the Chesapeake Bay.
+The water that runs off from hard surfaces like rooftops, driveways and parking lots is called stormwater runoff and carries a variety of pollutants into local streams.
+Much of Bowie was built by Levitt and Sons in the 1960s before important environmental regulations such as the Clean Water Act were in place.
+Bowie, along with dozens of communities across the state, is now required to take steps to improve the quality of water that will eventually flow to the Chesapeake Bay.

 The City is actively engaged in several projects related to these requirements.
 The work will take at least five years, and as each project begins and ends, this page will be updated.
 You may read the stormwater retrofit assessment here.
 For additional information on any of the projects below or anything related to stormwater, streams, or water pollution, please contact the City's Watershed Manager, Tiffany Wright (by email or at 301-809-3043).

 Woodhaven Lane Pond ImprovementsIn early 2019, a consultant began designing improvements to the Levitt-era pond on Woodhaven Lane, about 250 feet south of Whitehall Drive.
 The changes will include tree clearing, enlarging and excavating the pond footprint, and replacing the fence.
 Construction is expected to begin by August 2019 and should wrap up by December.

 A stakeholders meeting was held on Wednesday, June 26, 2019.
 Slides from the presentation given at the meeting can be downloaded below.
 The engineering drawings for the project are also available below.

 Spangler Lane Pond ImprovementsUpdate June 2019 - trees have been cleared and construction crews are working on excavation and enlargement of the pond.
 The project is progressing on schedule and as expected.